Psalms For Life

 staying green through deadly droughts

-and flourishing in all they do.
+and flourishing in all he does.

 But not the ungodly!